-The Pope Emeritus Puzzle: Will Pope Francis rewrite the Rules of Resignation?
+The pope emeritus puzzle: Will Pope Francis rewrite the rules of resignation?

 Pope Francis, however, plans to be Bishop of Rome Emeritus.
 He would no longer have the Petrine primacy and therefore would return to work in public life as a confessor, and likely also reside in the Lateran Palace.

-This role was outlined by Father Gianfranco Ghirlanda, canonist and cardinal to be elected at the next consistory, in an essay from 2013 republished by CiviltÀ Cattolica.
+This role was outlined by Father Gianfranco Ghirlanda, canonist and cardinal to be elevated at the next consistory, in an essay from 2013 republished by Civilta Cattolica.

 Ghirlanda's essay offers many observations on the role of a pope emeritus, starting with the fact that ordination and authority are distinct from one another.
 The issue is a fundamental one, and came up during the reform of the Roman Curia when lay people were allowed to take up positions in the Curia departments.

 In his statements, Pope Francis seems to be intending not to separate munus and officium.
-One ceases with the cessation of the other, and whoever renounces them returns to their previous life.
+One ceases with the cessation of the other, and whoever renounces them returns to his previous life.

 Will this be the reform that is announced for the office of Pope Emeritus?
 It is possible, certainly.
 The extent to which a Bishop of Rome Emeritus can influence the life of the Church will also require definition.
 By the admission of Pope Francis himself, everything in recent years has worked for the extraordinary character of Benedict XVI.
 But would it work the same with another pope emeritus?